MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-customer-adoption-kit.md

 # Customer adoption materials for Microsoft Edge

 To support the deployment and adoption of the new Microsoft Edge, look at the following collected materials and resources below.
-You can download a compressed (zip) file of these resources or pick individual assets that you can view or download.

 Check back for additional materials as they become available.